PURPOSE OF THIS POLICY

 - Kegs, except for a university-sponsored event approved in advance through the CSU alcohol service permitting process

 - Outside alcohol is not permitted inside the Stadium

-- Marijuana in any form is prohibited on CSU property; marijuana as well as all illegal drugs are not allowed at CSU
+- Marijuana in any form is prohibited on CSU property; marijuana and all illegal drugs are not allowed at CSU

-- Corporate or business signage is not allowed, except as agreed between CSU Athletics and an official corporate sponsor.
+- Corporate or business signage, sales and solicitation is not allowed, except as agreed between CSU Athletics and an official corporate sponsor

 Use of university parking facilities is subject to the following requirements:

-- Only 1 (one) car per parking space with permit
+- Only one car per parking space with permit

 - RVs will need to purchase additional permits to cover parking spaces used